toroidal-code/hm-ml/README.md

 This repo contains an implementation of Algorithm W, a linear-time inference engine for the Damas-Hindley-Milner type system.

-The `hm.ml` fine contains a classic implementation, with added recursive let-bindings.
+The `hm.ml` file contains a classic implementation, with added recursive let-bindings.

 ## HMc

-`hp.el`, tentatively called HMc or Hindley-Milner with calling semantics, is a variant I am developing for my work with [Brick](https://github.com/brick-lang/brick-lang).
+`hp.ml`, tentatively called HMc or Hindley-Milner with calling semantics, is a variant I am developing for my work with [Brick](https://github.com/brick-lang/brick-lang).

 It distinguishes between lambda terms (usually called anonymous functions) and functions in the sense of commonly used programming languages today.
 In this explanation I refer to passing all arguments to a function as a "call", perhaps better described as a full application.
 Passing only n values to an m-ary function where n is strictly less than m is referred to as a "curry".